 GraphQL is a query language for the API.
 When a request (query in GraphQL world) triggers, It decides the data flows over the network.

-Graphql trigger requests using a smart single endpoint unlike in traditional REST API.
-Where an endpoint is triggered according to the data and resource.
+Graphql triggers requests using a smart single endpoint unlike in traditional REST API.
+Where an endpoint is triggered according to the data and resources.

 NestJS

-TypeORM is an Object Relational Mapping Tool that can be used with DataBase like Postgres, SQL, Mongo-DB.
-It supports multiple databases in the application and writing code in the modern JavaScript for our DataBase needs.
+TypeORM is an Object Relational Mapping Tool that can be used with Databases like Postgres, SQL, Mongo-DB.
+It supports multiple databases in the application and writes code in modern JavaScript for our DataBase needs.

 1. Installing the NestJS and creating a scaffold project.